20 minutes – £399.00

-Why not book us to visit your airfield in 2018 to conduct introductory flights?
-Introductory flights are a new EASA provision designed to allow people to be taken on air experience tours in light aircraft.
-(CAA – Intro flights) Contact us for more information – Email Info@T6Harvard.com Or call us on +44 1223 655345
+Why not book us to visit your airfield in 2018 to conduct ‘introductory’ flights?
+Introductory flights are a new EASA provision that allows people to take air experience tours in light aircraft.
+(CAA – Intro flights) Contact us for more information – Email [email protected] Or call us on +44 1223 655345

 Types of flight offered – Where stated “Introductory flights” please click on the link for the CAA definition.
 Where stated, “Safety Standards Acknowledgement and Consent” (SSAC), please click on the link for the CAA definition.
 Where stated ‘Experience Flights” please click on the link for the CAA definition.

-Various Harvard ‘friends’ that experienced the magic of flying aerobatics in the T6 Harvard during 2017 and 2018
+Various Harvard ‘friends’ that experienced the magic of flying aerobatics in the “Wacky Wabbit” T6 Harvard during 2017, 2018 and 2019

 By giving us a donation, no matter how small or large, you can help us run this website and keep the glorious Harvard planes flying for years to come.Help us today